JCherryhomes/fend-project-memory-game/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+## Project Notes and Dependencies

+The stopwatch code was borrowed from [https://codepen.io/_Billy_Brown/pen/dbJeh](https://codepen.io/_Billy_Brown/pen/dbJeh).

+The project can be run using nodejs by running `node index.js` from the project root.
+It contains a simplistic express.js http server.
+You will need to do `npm install` to get the node dependencies.
+This is optional since the index.html file can just be opened directly in a browser if desired.